centminmod/centminmod-juicefs/readme.md

 # Destroying JuiceFS Filesystem

 Need to get the metadata engine's UUID via jq JSON tool piped query and pass it to `juicefs destroy` command.
+Note for Cloudflare R2, the [`destroy`](https://juicefs.com/docs/community/how_to_setup_object_storage/#r2) command might not work 100%.

 For sqlite3 metadata cache setup